Midea aircon EC 54 error code

 | The model belongs to Inverter Split rows such as Midea wall-mounted inverter error-code quick troubleshooting table. | The loaded row is source-backed by official diagnostic material.
 Use the matching source row before quoting parts. |

-Sensor Or PCB Decision
+Sensor or PCB decision

 Midea EC 54 is usually repair-first if a sensor or harness reading is confirmed.
 Board replacement should wait until the sensor circuit is tested.